Quantizing a Non-locally Massive 2-form Model: Introduction

 \section{Introduction}

-The interplay between gauge invariance and mass is very fundamental to physics.
-In most cases, the absence of mass is synonymous with gauge invariance \cite{itzykson2012quantum} although it has long been established that mass and gauge invariance can coexist when the gauge field interacts with conserved currents \cite{PhysRev.125.397,PhysRev.128.2425}.
-The observation by Proca \cite{refId0} that a direct introduction of mass reduces gauge invariance to a dynamical constraint led to the St\"uckelberg model \cite{Stueckelberg} wherein the presence of mass is compensated by extension of the gauge invariance over multiple fields.
+The interplay between gauge invariance and mass is a fundamental one.
+Though the absence of mass is taken to be synonymous with gauge invariance, it is well-known that mass and gauge invariance can coexist in the presence of conserved currents \citep{PhysRev.125.397,PhysRev.128.2425}.
+The reduction of $U(1)$ redundancy to a dynamical constraint upon introduction of mass \citep{refId0} manifests as extended gauge invariance over multiple fields \citep{Stueckelberg}.
+However, spontaneous symmetry breaking has been the most established mechanism for the gauge-invariant mass generation \citep{PhysRev.130.439,PhysRevLett.13.321,PhysRevLett.13.508,PhysRevLett.13.585}.
+In 2+1 dimensions, 1-form gauge mass can further be generated through self-interaction via the topological Chern-Simons term \citep{SCHONFELD1981157,PhysRevLett.48.975,DESER1982372}.
+The 3+1 dimensional counterpart of this topological mass generation \citep{CREMMER1974117,AURILIA1980265,Govindarajan_1982,doi:10.1142/S0217732391000580}, however, requires interaction between 1- and 2-forms as the $B\wedge F$ term \citep{PhysRevD.9.2273,PhysRev.187.1931}.

-\paragraph*{}As for the generation of mass, spontaneous symmetry breaking \cite{PhysRev.117.648,Goldstone1961} of an interacting scalar field has been the most established gauge-invariant mechanism \cite{PhysRev.130.439,PhysRevLett.13.321,PhysRevLett.13.508,PhysRevLett.13.585} in the as per the standard model following the discovery of the Higgs particle \cite{20121}.
-Alternatively, the gauge mass can also be generated through self-interaction of the gauge field $A_\mu$ in 2+1 dimensions \cite{SCHONFELD1981157,PhysRevLett.48.975,DESER1982372} due to the topological Chern-Simons term \cite{d648afea-bdd6-33d6-bac5-32fb94e6cccf}.
-Therein, the self-current term $\epsilon^{\mu\nu\rho}F_{\nu\rho}$ is conserved by construction as the field strength $F_{\mu\nu}=\partial_\mu A_\nu-\partial_\nu A_\mu$ is anti-symmetric, which is due to the gauge invariance itself.
-Such topological mass generation finds widespread application in various planar condensed matter systems including the Hall effect and topological insulators \cite{RevModPhys.81.109}.
-Subsequent extension of this topological mechanism of mass generation to the 3+1 dimensions \cite{CREMMER1974117,AURILIA1980265,Govindarajan_1982,doi:10.1142/S0217732391000580} requires the 1-form $A_\mu$ to interact with a 2-form $B_{\mu\nu}$ through the $B\wedge F$ term \cite{PhysRevD.9.2273,PhysRev.187.1931} instead of self-interaction.
-The $B\wedge F$ theory is both unitary and renormalizable and generates gauge mass without spontaneous symmetry breaking \cite{doi:10.1142/S0217732391000580}.

-\paragraph*{}The question remains whether it is possible to construct a pure gauge theory, {\it i. e.} one containing a single type field, in 3+1 dimensions which is massive.
-Such a model was initially proposed by considering massive dispersion of the dual 1-form field strength $\leftindex^*F_{\mu\nu}=\frac{1}{2}\epsilon^{\mu\nu\alpha\beta}F_{\mu\nu}$ and was subsequently quantized \cite{PhysRevD.1.2974}.
-In Lorentz gauge $\partial_\mu A^\mu$ this model reduces to the Proca theory.
-At a more fundamental level, a gauge-invariant mass term was directly introduced to the free 1-form Lagrangian as \cite{PhysRevD.10.500}, \be {\cal L}_A=-\frac{1}{4}F_{\mu\nu}\left(1+\frac{m^2}{\partial^2}\right)F^{\mu\nu}. \ee The apparent non-locality due to the inverse d'Alambertian $\partial^{-2}$, responsible for a mass term $\frac{m^2}{2}A_\mu A^\mu$, does not hamper locality and causality of the dynamics.
-Upon quantization, this theory possesses a unitary vector space with a non-negative norm following suitable gauge fixing \cite{Vyas2016}.